eduvpn/apple/BRANDING.md

         For example, the config.json could contain:

         ~~~
-        "preDefinedProvider": {
+        "predefinedProvider": {
             "base_url": "https://nl.eduvpn.org/",
             "display_name": { "en": "ACME Corp.", "nl": "ACME" }
         }
         ~~~

       - Ensure that the value for `apiDiscoveryEnabled` is `false`.
-The _Add Pre-defined Server Screen_ is shown only when API discovery is not enabled.
+The _Add Predefined Server Screen_ is shown only when API discovery is not enabled.

 ### Developer xcconfig